 Sometimes when you walk along the beach you find a really nice shell.
 These are not naturally occurring fancies but rather the calcium carbonate shells of Mollusca.

 Despite first appearances, molluscs are actually a really interesting and diverse phylum.
 Their special features include soft bodies which excrete a hard protective shell.

 Most molluscs are marine (clams, oysters, snails and squid) although some live in freshwater or on land.

 Wait a minute, Columbo, did you say squid?

-These intelligent invertebrates independently evolved eyes (an effect known as convergent evolution) and, in the case of colossal squids, grow up to 14 metres in length.
+These intelligent invertebrates independently evolved eyes and, in the case of colossal squids, grow up to 14 metres in length.
 They are truly incredible creatures.